 If the user has the premium Spotify app on their phone, they can scan the barcode and instantly start the playlist.
 Music in the playlists spans nearly every interest and occasion, including music for geeks, music for cooks, and everyone’s mixtape favorite – love songs.

 3. QR Codes Breathe New Life into Boring Places

 When was the last time you went to a museum?
 If you responded “on a grade school field trip” or “only old folks go to museums,” you’re in for a treat.

 Sukiennice Museum in Poland has added a whole new dimension to their paintings to turn each one into a series of stories about insanity, intrigue, deception, war, and much more.

 Sukiennice Museum brought reenactors to tell the “Secrets Behind the Paintings.”
 Visitors scan the QR code for a particular painting and get the inside scoop direct from the “painter” themselves.

 4. Get Festive with Personalized Gift Messages and Wrapping Paper

-Although the holidays are behind us, you can’t help but admire the clever ways in which marketers have attracted holiday shoppers using QR codes.
-This past year, JC Penney released “Santa Tags” which would let the gift giver record a personalized message that would be played when the recipient scanned the QR code:
+You can’t help but admire the clever ways marketers have attracted holiday shoppers using QR codes.
+For example, JC Penney released “Santa Tags,” which would let the gift giver record a personalized message that would be played when the recipient scanned the QR code:

 5. QR Codes Share Your Life in a Single Graphic